 It's a cold day in the dead of winter.
 The sky is gray.
 Your feelings are gray.
 One way to make you feel better?
-A mini garden of bright spring flowers blooming inside your house.
+A mini garden of bright daffodils and other spring flowers blooming inside your house.

 You can make this happiness happen—it’s easy—but you have to start in the fall.

 The process of making spring bulbs bloom indoors is called forcing.
 Forcing bulbs is making the bulbs believe they’ve spent the winter planted outside in the ground, like Mother Nature intended, and that spring has come and heck yeah it’s bloom time.

-To force your bulbs, you’ll need to plant them in pots and then chill them for at least 12 weeks, sometimes longer (although I have had success with shorter chill periods).
+To force your daffodil bulbs, you’ll need to plant them in pots and then chill them for at least 12 weeks, sometimes longer (although I have had success with shorter chill periods).
 For January or February flowers, you'll plant September-November.
-Here in Michigan, I’ve planted bulbs as late as December with good results.
+Here in Michigan, I’ve planted bulbs as late as December with great results.

 WHAT YOU’LL NEED